modxorg/Docs/en/extending-modx/modx-class/reference/modx.senderrorpage.md

 ## modX::sendErrorPage

-Send the user to a MODx virtual error page.
+Send the user to a MODX virtual error page.

 ## Syntax